 Safety stock determinations are not intended to eliminate all stockouts—just the majority of them.
 For example, when designing for a 95 percent service level, expect that 50 percent of the time, not all cycle stock will be depleted and safety stock will not be needed.
 For another 45 percent of cycles, the safety stock will suffice.
 But in approximately 5 percent of replenishment cycles, expect a stockout.
 (See Figure 1.)

 While designing for a higher service level—say, 98 percent—would result in fewer stockouts, this requires significantly more safety stock.
-There must be a balance between inventory costs and customer service.
-By using the methods and equations that follow, you can find safety stock levels to achieve your desired customer service levels.
+There must be a balance between inventory costs and Customer Relations.
+By using the methods and equations that follow, you can find safety stock levels to achieve your desired Customer Relations levels.

 Variability in demand

 Imagine the only variability you need to protect against is demand variability, and good historical data are available.
 The safety stock needed to give a certain level of protection simply is the standard deviation of demand variability multiplied by the Z-score—a statistical figure also known as standard score.
 For example, to satisfy demand with a 95 percent confidence level, according to statistical analysis, it’s necessary to carry extra inventory equal to 1.65 standard deviations of demand variability.
 This is equivalent to a Z-score of 1.65.